Demo App

 What the panes represent

-Section titled “What the panes represent”- Left pane: the dApp UI using
+Section titled “What the panes represent”- Left pane: the dApp UI, gated by a discovery

 Flow walkthrough

-useConnectissuesrequest({ method: "connect" })and loads accounts. - Create todo:
+useConnectissuesrequest({ method: "connect" }), the wallet emitsconnected, and accounts load. - Create todo:

 txChanged. - Refresh UI: